 Academia’s attempt at an evidence-based language for everyone.

-When people who do functional programming have to work with Java people.
+When functional programming people have to work with Java people.

 Microsoft’s response to Java and C++.
 Jeff Atwood loves it.